 git branch -D new-file

-Effecting of the Branch Deletion on its Logs
+Effects of Branch Deletion on Its Logs

 Delete a Branch from the Remote Repository